swarupmohalik/FFN/README.md

       -- To find the absolute path of onnx files and .vnnlib files for this category -

-         -- need to prepend the ategory folder path before the paths specified in this category_instance.csv
+         -- need to prepend the category folder path before the paths specified in this category_instance.csv

    4. run_single_instance.py -- script to run a single instancei, how to run is given in "C"